alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-239/day-239-1-egw.md

 ---
-title: EGW Reading
+title: David’s Sin and Repentance PP 717-720b
-subtitle: David’s Sin and Repentance PP 717-720b
+subtitle: EGW Reading
 ---

-Chapter 71—David's Sin and Repentance
+### Chapter 71—David's Sin and Repentance

 This chapter is based on 2 Samuel 11; 12.